 Information, further research and reflection

-This link takes you to the LearnHigher student website on critical thinking – packed with additional tutorials and handouts:
+This link takes you to the LearnHigher student website on critical thinking - packed with additional turotirals and handouts.

-The Reflection study guide considers how to be a critical reflective student:
+The Reflection study guide considers how to be a critical reflective student (Plymouth, 2010):

-The Wrasse project at Plymouth has examples of student essays annotated for critical and analytical thinking:
+The Wrasse projec: writing for assignments e-library (Plymouth), has examples of student essays annotated for critical